chasingbob/transfer-learning/README.md

 # transfer-learning
 > Exploring ways to learn with the least amount of labelled data by taking advantage of transfer-learning techniques.

-I've set myself the challenge to classify images of my dogs using the least amount of training photos.
-There
+I've set myself the challenge to classify images of my dogs using the least amount of training photos using the latest in transfer-learning techniques.

 ### Meet the dogs